-Join Team Prevent Breast Cancer on a Kilimanjaro Trek and climb to the roof of Africa!
+Join Team Prevent Breast Cancer on a Mount Kilimanjaro Trek, and climb to the roof of Africa!

 Date: Multiple dates available throughout 2017/18

 Distance: 70KM / 5,895m (to summit)

 Duration: 9 nights / 10 days (8 trekking days)

 Self Funding – £299 non-refundable registration fee / £1,996 balance due 10 weeks before departure (no minimum sponsorship amount applies to any person who chooses the self-funding option, although we encourage you to raise as much as possible)